Chapter 15: Audiences

 Theo looked aghast: “Can they not understand that it was a malfunction in the Great Computer created by the Wiccans which could not affect those Tally-men who were resting?”

 “What shall we do if they return?”
-Edward asked.
+Edward reiterated.

 Schimrian’s brow darkened as he steepled his fingers.
 “I shall cross that foul Styx should it flow before my feet,” he said.
 “They will come to learn that I disdain the faint of heart and those who would so lightly discard the tenets of our faith.”